Making Marriage Work, Part 2By Dr. Margaret Paul

 6. Evaluate the action.

-You cannot change your automatic reactive behaviors until you become aware of the feelings of fear that trigger them.
+You cannot change your automatic reactive behaviors until you become aware of the feelings of fear and anxiety that trigger them.

 What do you feel in your body when someone gets angry, blaming, or judgmental toward you?